This post may contain affiliate links.

 cookbook author erin clarke of well plated

-Or maybe your complaint is that salads aren’t very filling.
-Ba-bam!
-This one’s got chickpeas for protein and fiber, plus a generous helping of feta.
+• It’s also filling with chickpeas for protein and fiber, plus a generous helping of feta.
 You can totally make a meal out of it if you divide it into 2 servings.

-Not a fan of gloppy store-bought dressings?
-The light lemon vinaigrette in this Mediterranean salad adds bright flavor that ties everything together without weighing the salad down.
+• Not a fan of gloppy store-bought dressings?
+The light Lemon Vinaigrette in this Mediterranean salad adds bright flavor that ties everything together without weighing the salad down.

 This recipe is kind of a mashup between my Greek Salad and Chickpea Salad, adding chickpeas to the classic Greek salad equation, taking out the (polarizing!)
 Kalamata olives, and swapping the red wine vinaigrette for zippy lemon.
 Totally swoon-worthy.